sunrise2575/SPATS/README.md

 ## :warning: Notice

-We currently have ***not released our source code before the paper's acceptance***.
+We currently ***do not release our source code before the paper's acceptance***.
 We do not want our implementation to be effortlessly scooped in other research or products without copyrights.

 If you are the ***reviewer*** in the review process, you can ***request the code*** to one of the authors' emails (sunrise2575@dgist.ac.kr, kw.chon@koreatech.ac.kr)